Sri Lankan lawmakers prepare to vote on new president

 COLOMBO, Sri Lanka (AP) — The leader of Sri Lanka’s main opposition party withdrew his candidacy for president on Tuesday, throwing his support to another contender as lawmakers prepared to choose a successor to the ousted leader who fled the country last week.

-Sajith Premadasa, leader of the main opposition party, said he would back former government minister and spokesman Dallas Alahapperuma, who was nominated Tuesday by a breakaway faction of the ruling coalition.
+Sajith Premadasa, leader of the main opposition party, said he would back former government minister and spokesman Dullas Alahapperuma, who was nominated Tuesday by a breakaway faction of the ruling coalition.

 “For the greater good of my country that I love and the people I cherish I hereby withdraw my candidacy for the position of president," Premadasa said in a Twitter post.